osrf-migration/vrx-wiki/tutorials/buildRunLocalImage.md

     $ chmod u+x build.bash run.bash
 ```

-* Build your VMRC Docker image:
+* Build your VMRC Docker image.
+This step downloads, installs and compiles number of packages, so it will take some time,e.g., 10's of minutes to an hour depending on internet connection speed.

         $ ./build.bash vmrc